jjvanzon/Circular-Language-Spec/constructs-drafts/access-control-loose-ideas.md

 #### Public Creatable Classes

 A common way of accessing an object structure is by accessing it through one or more global objects and access all other objects from there.
 You can also allow an application to create object of classes and access a portion of the object structure from there.
 Internal in the software module that contains a class, the class can already be created.
 You can’t put a plug in that.
 Whether or not a class can be created by another software module, you have to specify for each class.
-Make the __Class.PublicCreatable = True__ and the class will be publicly creatable.
+Make the __Class.PublicCreatable = True__ and the class might be publicly creatable.
 By default classes are not public creatable.

 ### Attribute .
 HasGet

-This Boolean property sets or returns whether the attribute will get a __Property Get__ procedure at all in the generated programming interface.
+This Boolean property sets or returns whether the attribute might get a __Property Get__ procedure at all in the generated programming interface.
 If __HasGet = False__, then the attribute is also completely write-only anywhere else in the system, including the user interface.
-It will also be write-only within the class itself, so can not be read at all.
+It might also be write-only within the class itself, so can not be read at all.

 For more information, see the *Access Control* section.

 ### Attribute .
 HasSet

-This Boolean property sets or returns whether the attribute will get a __Property Set__ (or __Let__) procedure at all in the generated programming interface.
+This Boolean property sets or returns whether the attribute might get a __Property Set__ (or __Let__) procedure at all in the generated programming interface.
 If __HasSet = False__, then the attribute is also completely read-only anywhere else in the system, including the user interface.
-It will also be read-only within the class itself, so can not be written at all.
+It might also be read-only within the class itself, so can not be written at all.

 For more information, see the *Access Control* section.